 To elaborate on the concept of clean power (as in sinusoidal, not to be confused with green energy), let us compare portable inverter generators and conventional generators in terms of the THD (Total Harmonic Distortion) produced.

 The harmonic distortion in conventional generators is generally in the range of 9–10%.
 For some generators, it can be even higher than that (manufacturers will often say “under 25%”, as it also depends on the load).
 Due to such high distortion, these generators are not suitable for circuits which contain computers, laptops, TVs and other sensitive electronic equipment.
+It is worth noting that conventional generators with low THD exist, but are somewhat of an exception.

 Contrary to this, a portable inverter generator’s distortion is in the 3–5% range, sometimes even lower.
 This range is well within the permissible limits of IEEE std 519-2014.
 Therefore, the electricity generated by portable inverter generators is safe (clean) for computers, laptops, TVs, etc.